gregr/dbKanren/README.md

   * continuous ranges of values from an infinite relation
     * types as ranges of values
   * disequality constraints punch holes in continuous ranges
+  * descriptions for subsumption and/or simplification with other constraints

 ### Data processing